Dr. Xiaotian (Steven) Dai

 About

-Short Bio
+Short Bio:

-I was a Research Associate on the MOCHA research project, working with Prof. Iain Bate and Prof. Alan Burns in the Real-Time and Distributed Systems Research Group (RTDS), funded by Huawei.
+I was a Research Associate on the MOCHA research project from 2019-2023, working with Prof. Iain Bate and Prof. Alan Burns in the Real-Time and Distributed Systems Research Group (RTDS), funded by Huawei.
 The MOCHA project focuses on modelling, scheduling and allocation of complex many-core architectures that have high performance and stringent timing requirements, using novel methods including Digital Twins and cache-aware scheduling.
 The project is targeted at providing key techniques of the next-generation 5G/6G communication base stations.

 Before MOCHA, I worked on the EU H2020 DEIS project in 2019 with Prof. Tim Kelly and Prof. Ibrahim Habli.
 The DEIS project involves developing model-based safety assurance language (using Structured Assurance Case Metamodel (SACM); now is an OMG standard) and tools that are applicable to model-based autonomous and cyber-physical systems.
 This project was collaborated with AVL, Siemens, General Motors and Fraunhofer.